fbpx Housing FAQ | University of West Alabama Skip to main content

 What do I need to bring?
 Do you have a suggested packing list?
 Also, are there things I cannot bring?

 Deciding what to bring to college is a major task.
-You don't want to bring too much stuff or you'll be falling all over everything.
-However, you should bring things that you feel will make your room your "home away from home".
+You don’t want to bring too much stuff, or you’ll be falling all over everything.
+However, you should bring things that you feel will make your room your “home away from home.”
 The Housing Office recommends contacting your roommate in advance to discuss who is bringing what.
-HERE is a list of items you may want to bring (packing list) and what to leave at home.
+Here is a list of items you may want to bring (packing list) and what to leave at home.

 Can I bring my pet to campus housing?